FirebaseExtended/auth-without-play-services/README.md

 The real `FirebaseAuth` library proactively refreshes your ID Token as it get close to expiry, which means that you never have to think about token management.

-In this example you must instantiate the `FirebaseTokenRefresher` class to perform token management.
+In this example you must instruct the `FirebaseTokenRefresher` class to perform token management.
 This class binds to a `LifecycleOwner` to make sure that it only refreshes your token when the app is in the foreground.